KenDickey/Small/RuntimeModel.md

 categories and an object may be classified in multiple categories (e.g. Sphere+Ball, Square+Rectangle)

-_Vertical Encoding_s are just numberings and may be used where there are many categories, each of which is distinct from all others.
+_Vertical Encoding_ are just consecutive numbers and may be used where there are many categories, each of which is distinct from all others.
 E.g. (#triangle->4, #rectangle->4, #pentagram->5, #hexagram->6)